 Even for a large company, the quantity of life exposures and deaths are such that a significant amount of smoothing may be required to determine expected mortality curves from mortality experience.
 Expected mortality curves, when applied to the recent historic exposures (e.g., three to seven years), should not result in an estimate of aggregate number of deaths less (greater) than the actual number deaths during the exposure period for plus (minus) segments.
-If this condition is not satisfied, the actuary must document the rationale in support of using expected mortality that differs from recent mortality experience.

 In determining expected mortality curves (and the credibility of the underlying data), older data may no longer be relevant.
 The "age" of the experience data used to determine expected mortality curves should be documented.
-There should be commentary in the documentation on the relevance of the data (e.g., any actual and expected changes in markets, products and economic conditions over the historic and projected experience).